 The numbers column holds number values (either floats or ints).
-Our API fully supports the numbers column, so you can filter, read, update, and clear it via the API.
+You can filter, read, update, and clear the numbers column via the API.

 Filtering the numbers column